Asthma is a chronic (long-term) lung illness involving the airways in the lungs. These airways, or bronchial tubes, let air in and out of the lungs.

-Asthma affects people of all ages, but it most often begins during childhood.
-In 2013, 242 million people globally had asthma up from 183 million in 1990.
+Asthma affects people of all ages but most often begins during childhood.
+In 2013, 242 million people globally had asthma, up from 183 million in 1990.
 In the United States, more than 24 million people have asthma.
 About 6 million of these people are children.

 What Are Allergy Triggers?

 When you are allergic or have asthma, you are sensitive to triggers containing particles in the air.
 These triggers can set off a reaction in your lungs and other parts of your body.
 Triggers can be found indoors or outdoors.
 Triggers can be things like:

 - Fragrance, paints, hair spray, or any strong odors or fumes.